Cornerstone Intern House

 Washington, D.C. and College Park, MD

+Do you already have an internship in Washington, D.C., but are still in need of housing?
 The Cornerstone Intern House in College Park, Maryland, is a housing option for Washington, D.C. summer interns.
 Cornerstone has provided a unique family-oriented atmosphere for nearly 20 years.
 The hope is that Cornerstone would provide a fun atmosphere for summer interns who are seeking to learn and grow not only in their career objectives, but also in their relationships.

 Residents of Cornerstone can look forward to a family-like atmosphere, with home-cooked dinners Monday-Thursday evenings and weekly house meetings featuring speakers who discuss servant leadership, community service, and relationships.
 Past speakers have included Members of Congress from both political parties, Capitol Hill staffers, business leaders and various D.C. community leaders.
 Extended dates may be available upon request.